How Much Do You Need to Pay Each Month to Be Debt-Free in 3 Years?

 A slightly lower payment that is maintained every month can be more effective than a higher payment that is applied inconsistently.

-This is why the most important decision is not the exact number, but whether the payment fits your financial situation well enough to be repeated without interruption.
+This is why the most important decision is whether the payment fits your financial situation well enough to be repeated without interruption.

 Quick summary